 - May 2012: Twenty-eight members of a cocaine trafficking ring were arrested in Northern Virginia.

 - June 2012: Nearly two tons of cocaine was seized in a short period of time in the Miami area.
-Wholesale value of the drugs was $48 million.
+The wholesale value of the drugs was $48 million.

-South American traffickers varied their trafficking patterns, moving drugs by vehicle, aircraft and watercraft.
+South American traffickers varied their trafficking patterns, moving drugs by vehicle, aircraft, and watercraft.
 In 1993, the first semi-submersible vehicles outfitted for moving cocaine were found.
-These craft were intended to get the powder from Colombia to Mexico.
-From Mexico it would be smuggled across the border to American cities.
-Year by year, these craft became more undetectable as the building methods became more sophisticated.
+These crafts were intended to get the powder from Colombia to Mexico.
+From Mexico, it would be smuggled across the border to American cities.
+Year by year, these crafts became more undetectable as the building methods became more sophisticated.

-Cost to build a submarine may run $2 million but each one may generate as much as $100 million in proceeds.
-These craft are usually sunk when they reach their destination.
+The cost to build a submarine may run $2 million but each one may generate as much as $100 million in proceeds.
+These crafts are usually sunk when they reach their destination.
 One half-built submarine found near Bogota would have been capable of moving 150 tons of cocaine.
 It was estimated that 85 drug-laden subs made the trip from Colombia to Mexico in 2008.

 Between 2000 and 2006, deaths related to cocaine abuse approximately doubled, rising to more than 6,000 deaths per year.